arlonproj/arlon/docs/baseclusters.md

 - The easiest way: `arlon cluster delete <clusterName>`.
 This command automatically detects a next-gen cluster and cleans up all related applications.
 - A more manual way: `kubectl delete application -l arlon-cluster=<clusterName>`

+## Update Semantics

+A base cluster lives in git and is shared by all workload clusters created from it.
+This is sometimes referred to as *Linked Mode*.
+Any git update to the cluster can affect the associated workload clusters, therefore such updates must be planned and managed with care; there is a real risk of such an update breaking existing clusters.

+- By default, a workload's cluster *cluster app* is configured with auto-sync, meaning ArgoCD will immediately apply any changes in the base cluster to the deployed Cluster API cluster resources.
+- In general, a base cluster **does not need to be "prepped" again** after a modification to its main manifest file (the one containing the Cluster API resources).
+So the user is free to edit the manifest directly, commit/push the changes, and expect to see immediate changes to already-deployed clusters created from that base cluster.

+### Unsupported changes

+The controllers for Cluster API and its providers disallow changes to some fields belonging to already-deployed resources.
+- For example, changing the base cluster name (the objectmedata.) will have disastrous consequences on already-deployed clusters, causing many resources to enter the OutOfSync state and never recover because ArgoCD fails to apply the changes (they are rejected by the controllers).
+- Besides the cluster name, other fields cannot change (this has been observed anecdotally, we don't yet have an exhaustive list).
+- Changing the Kubernetes version of the control plane or data plane *is* supported, so long as the new version is supported by the relevant providers.
+If accepted, such a change will result in a rolling update of the corresponding plane.